rseng/stanford-software-survey/_posts/2021-01-06-two-thousand-twenty.md

 <p class="team team-summary team-summary-large">Interestingly, while the majority would not want to hire a full time developer, recruiting a developer from RSE Services seems to be the majority choice, with three quarters of respondants indicating that it would be suitable or perfect.
 This indeed is a result that reflects on the need for a team of research software engineers.
 The remaining challenge, however, is figuring out how to make that service cost effective for the researchers that likely don't have ample funding.</p>

+We hope that in future surveys we can better advertise and incentivize the Stanford community to participate, and increase the size of the sample.